We currently have vacancies across the Trust for Staff Nurses and welcome candidates looking for flexible or part time opportunities.

 The Department of Health (2010) defines preceptorship as ‘a period of transition for the newly registered practitioner during which time he or she will be supported by a preceptor, to develop their confidence as an autonomous professional, refine skills, values and behaviours and to continue on their journey of life-long learning.’

-• A practitioner returning to practice after completing a return to practice programme
+• a practitioner returning to practice after completing a return to practice programme

-• Entering practice for the first time, usually due to being newly qualified
+• entering practice for the first time, usually due to being newly qualified

-• Entering a new field of practice following, a second registerable qualification
+• entering a new field of practice following, a second registerable qualification

-• Moving from one practice setting to another (community to acute trust)
+• moving from one practice setting to another (community to acute trust)

-Find out more here
+Find out more in our preceptorship programme leaflet.

 How to become a nurse